XSW State Street SPDR S&P Software & Services ETF

 Growth & Forward Outlook

-The forward view combines two signals: the estimated 12-month price change of 65.35%, where the forward target set implies considerable headroom versus current levels, while TTM revenue growth of 17.05% suggesting the portfolio's holdings are growing revenues at a measured, sustainable pace.
-The projected 12-month EPS growth rate of 42.2% is a standout component of the forward case — meaningful earnings expansion at this scale typically warrants attention from growth-oriented investors.
+The forward view combines two signals: the estimated 12-month price change of 34.13%, where the forward target set implies considerable headroom versus current levels, while TTM revenue growth of 35.12% suggesting the portfolio's businesses are collectively capturing meaningful market share or pricing power.
+The projected 12-month EPS growth rate of 29.0% is a standout component of the forward case — meaningful earnings expansion at this scale typically warrants attention from growth-oriented investors.
 One metric reflects operational reality, the other market expectation — both are useful inputs, but neither should be read in isolation.
 The interaction between revenue execution and analyst repricing will ultimately determine how closely realized returns track current expectations.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion